johngrimes/t-minus/README.md

 # T-Minus

+IMPORTANT NOTE: This repository is no longer actively maintained.

 T-Minus is a Rails engine and set of generators that make it easier to create a prelaunch page for your Rails application.
 It includes support for the collection of email addresses from interested visitors, and it